ashwin-venkatesan/Restaurant-Management/README.md

 # Restaurant-Management
-Case Study on Restaurant Management using JAVA
+Case Study on Restaurant Management using JAVA.